brettwooldridge/HikariCP/README.md

 ----------------------------------------------------

 #### JMX Management ####
-The following properties are configurable in real-time as the pool is running via a JMX management console such as JConsole:
+The following properties are also configurable in real-time as the pool is running via a JMX management console such as JConsole:

  * ``acquireIncrement``